prcore/docs/content/development/plugin-system/add-new-plugin/algorithm.md

 The `date`, `type`, `output`, `plugin`, and `name` is required.
 You can add other fields to `plugin` if you want.
 It is recommended to add some metrics fields to `plugin` to help users to understand the performance of the plugin.

+It is important to still return a dictionary even if the prediction is not available.
+In this case, you can set the `output` to `null`.

 ## predict_df

 The `predict_df` function is used to predict a dataframe.
 The input is a dataframe with the same schema as the training dataframe.
 The output should be a dictionary, which contains the following schema: